- Device with access to the internet

 - Everyone should work together to decide which social media platform (or platforms) they’ll use to promote their project and encourage others to take action.
 They should think about what kind of content they’d need to create for each platform.

-- If they can, everyone should have a look at examples of social media posts from different organisations like British Red Cross and Scouts.
+- If they can, everyone should have a look at examples of social media posts from different organisations.
 What stands out?
 What do people think is most effective?

 - Everyone should split into small groups.